aljoschua/dotfiles/README.md

 # Dotfiles - root
 These are my configuration files for the root user.
-These assume that dotfiles are correctly set up at `/home/aljoschua`.
+These assume that dotfiles are correctly set up for a normal user.
-I hope this changes in the future.
+Throughout this readme, she will be called gil.
 ## Setup
 As root, execute:
 ```bash